-Therefore, the tribe of Ephraim became so powerful and prominent in Israel that the name “Ephraim” was often used to represent the entire Kingdom of Israel (Gen. 48:8-20, Isa.
+Therefore, the tribe of Ephraim became so powerful and prominent in Israel to the extent that the name “Ephraim” was often used to represent the entire Kingdom of Israel (Gen. 48:8-20, Isa.
 11:13, Jer.
 31:6).

-God testified to their idolatry, saying, “The more they increased, the more they sinned against Me; I will change their glory into shame.”
-(Hos.
-4:7 NKJV).
+7 “The more they increased, The more they sinned against Me; I will change their glory into shame.

 God said, “Ephraim is joined to idols, Let him alone.
 Their drink is rebellion, they commit harlotry continually.
 Her rulers dearly love dishonor.”
 (Hos.
 4:17-18 NKJV).